Hi, my name is Staci!

 If you’re curious what happens to a gal who packs on 40+ lbs of muscle and starts lifting heavy weights, this article is for you.

-Staci has transformed inside and out over the past 7+ years, and I want this story to inspire you to go pick up a barbell the next time you’re in a gym.
-It’s been a privilege to watch her journey day in and day out for those 7 years: Staci actually joined Team Nerd Fitness in a full-time capacity in 2012!
+I’ve transformed inside and out over the past 10 years, and I hope this story to inspire you to go pick up a barbell the next time you’re in a gym.
+I actually joined Team Nerd Fitness in a full-time capacity in 2012!

-In fact, she’s now our lead female trainer in our 1-on-1 online NF Coaching Program!
+In fact, I’m now a Senior Coach in our 1-on-1 online NF Coaching Program!